 Serve

 To go along with the launch of the magazine, he decided that he needed a cocktail of the same name.
-Whether this was by clever design or because he couldn’t think of anything else, the Boulevardier cocktail was born.
+Whether this was by clever design or because he couldn’t think of anything else, the Boulevardier came to be.
 The magazine fizzled out after five years, but the Boulevardier cocktail recipe not only endured but thrived.
-It’s on the International Bartenders Association of official cocktails and even if old Erskine never got to see it there, it’s still a feather in his beret.
+It’s on the International Bartenders Association’s official cocktails, and even if old Erskine never got to see it there, it’s still a feather in his beret.

 Variations

-The real question is where does the Boulevardier not fit in?
+The real question is, where does it not fit in?
 It’s a great all-rounder that works at cocktail and dinner parties, brunches, and barbecue cookouts.
-One thing to bear in mind is that the recipe for a Boulevardier cocktail packs a punch so drink responsibly.
+One thing to bear in mind is that this suave sipper packs a punch, so drink responsibly.

 Can I substitute the bourbon in a Boulevardier?

-Yes, you can substitute the bourbon in a Boulevardier to suit your taste preference.
+Yes, you can substitute the bourbon to suit your taste preference.
 While traditionalists might prefer bourbon for its smooth, sweet profile, rye whiskey offers a spicier alternative, adding an extra layer of complexity.
 For a unique twist, try using a peated Scotch for a smoky finish.
-Experimenting with different whiskies can lead to discovering your perfect version of the Boulevardier.
+Experimenting with different whiskies can lead to discovering your perfect version of the drink.

-Read next: 12 Rye Whiskey Cocktails to Make at Home
+Read next: 12 Fascinating Rye Whisky Cocktails to Try (opens in new window)

 More drinks to try if you love a Boulevardier

-If you’re a fan of the Boulevardier’s rich and bold flavours, you might also enjoy these cocktails that celebrate robust spirits and bittersweet notes:
+If you’re a fan of the rich and bold flavours that underpin this drink, you might also enjoy these cocktails that celebrate robust spirits and bittersweet notes:

 • Manhattan: A smooth mix of rye whiskey or bourbon, sweet vermouth, and bitters, garnished with a cherry.

-• Old Pal: Similar to the Boulevardier, but with dry vermouth instead of sweet, offering a lighter, more herbaceous profile.
+• Old Pal: Similar, but made with dry vermouth instead of sweet, offering a lighter, more herbaceous profile.

-• Whiskey Sour: A refreshing blend of whiskey, lemon juice, and sugar syrup, perfect for those who enjoy a tart and tangy drink.
+• Whisky Sour: A beautiful blend of whiskey, lemon juice, and sugar syrup, perfect for those who enjoy a tart and tangy drink.

 FREQUENTLY ASKED QUESTIONS

-A Boulevardier is a cocktail made up of bourbon, Campari, and sweet vermouth and is served over ice.
-The word Boulevardier loosely translates to 'a wealthy socialite’ or ‘man-about-town.'
+This cocktail is made up of bourbon, Campari, and sweet vermouth and served over ice.
+The word 'Boulevardier' loosely translates to 'a wealthy socialite’ or ‘man-about-town.'

-Bourbon is the classic choice for the Boulevardier cocktail recipe, but you can make your own version by replacing the bourbon with rum, whiskey, or rye whiskey.
+Bourbon is the classic choice for the Boulevardier cocktail recipe, but you can make your own version by replacing the bourbon with whisky, rye whisky or rum.

 The primary difference between a Boulevardier and a Negroni is the base spirit.
-A Boulevardier uses bourbon (or rye whiskey), giving it a warm and oaky flavour, while a Negroni uses gin, which imparts a more botanical and juniper-forward taste.
-The switch from gin to whiskey transforms the cocktail, creating a distinctly different experience.
+A Boulevardier uses bourbon (or rye whisky), giving it a warm and oaky flavour, while a Negroni uses gin, which imparts a more botanical and juniper-forward taste.
+The switch from gin to whisky transforms the cocktail, creating a distinctly different experience.

 Absolutely!
-While bourbon and rye are traditional choices, adventurous mixologists can experiment with other spirits like rum, tequila, or even mezcal for a smoky twist.
-Each spirit will bring its unique character to the cocktail, offering new and exciting variations.
+Adventurous mixologists can experiment with other spirits like rum, tequila, or even mezcal for a smoky twist.
+Each liquor will bring its unique character to the cocktail, creating new and exciting variations.

 You reviewed: